WLHS PSEO Policy Overview

 - Campuses may require eligible 10th grade PSEO students who wish to enroll in a career and technical course to meet with a college counselor or advisor.

 - Colleges and universities may admit students based on other documentation of ability to perform college-level work.

 West Lutheran High School accepts PSEO college credits with the ratio of 4 college credits equal to 1 WLHS credit.
 Students participating in the PSEO program are responsible for choosing courses that will meet all the requirements for WLHS graduation.
 In order to participate in the graduation ceremony, students must meet all graduation requirements by the Friday before graduation.

 Do you meet the requirements?
 Check with your Guidance Counselor if you are unsure.

 - Juniors to rank in the upper ⅓ of your class

 - Seniors to rank in the upper ½ of your class

 - Must be a Minnesota resident

-(**If you are planning on taking a PSEO class through any other college, you must ensure you meet their specific PSEO requirements!
-Every college varies.
-Check with your Guidance Counselor.**)
+(Because every college’s requirements vary, you must ensure you meet their specific PSEO requirement(s) Check with your Guidance Counselor.)